Getting to Done: Tackling Impediments

 4 - Planning too much in the Sprint.

 - Stop creating arbitrary deadlines and fixing scope.
-The pressure to deliver specific functionality by a certain date can cause teams to fill a Sprint with Product Backlog Items and push off the improvements they needed to improve their effectiveness.
-Scrum Masters and Product Owners can help protect the Development Team from this pressure and work with those outside the team who may be creating this pressure.
+The pressure to deliver specific functionality by a certain date can cause teams to fill a Sprint with Product Backlog items and push off the improvements they needed to improve their effectiveness.
+Scrum Masters and Product Owners can help protect the Developers from this pressure and work with those outside the team who may be creating this pressure.

 - Don't be afraid to talk about some impediments in the Sprint Review.
 Some things are best to handle with the Scrum Team only in the Sprint Retrospective.
 However, organizational impediments or impediments that require investing in the Scrum Team may make sense to bring up in the Sprint Review.
 You have a wide range of stakeholders in attendance, and they may have influence to assist with these impediments.